ScottLogic/blog/_posts/2025-09-08-leveraging-copilot-for-refactoring.md

   - UI
   - Playwright
   - AI
-summary: This blog explores how GitHub Copilot can be used to make refactr
+summary: This blog explores how to best use GitHub Copilot for refactoring purposes
 author: mnyamunda
 image: mnyamunda/assets/mnyamunda.jpg
 ---